An ISPS Training Course

 - Who the Code applies to?

-- Parts of the International Ships and Ports Security (ISPS) Code
+- arts of the International Ships and Ports Security (ISPS) Code

 - Types of Port Facilities